RTEMS/rtems-docs/bsp-howto/initilization_code.rst

 the start code in the start file (:file:`start.o`) and a high-level initialization carried out by :c:func:`boot_card()`.
-The final step of a successful high-level initialization is to switch to the initialization task and change into normal system mode with multi-threading enabled.
+The final step of a successful high-level initialization is to switch to the initialization task and change into the normal system mode with multi-threading enabled.
 Errors during system initialization are fatal and end up in a call to :c:func:`_Terminate()`.

 Low-Level Initialization via Start Code in the Start File (start.o)
 ===================================================================